 - 300 Capitol Mall, aka the Emerald Tower is owned by Sterling Investments out of New York.
 Home to the Department of Insurance and the State Controller.
 The Asset manager is Hines.

-- The Senator Hotel office building, located across the Street from the State Capitol was acquired by Swift out of San Francisco for $198 a foot.
-In 2015 when they bought the building it was about 40% vacant.
-Currently the building is about 20% vacant and that will drop to about 10% when CMTA moves into 14,000 S.F.
+- The Senator Hotel office building, located across the Street from the State Capitol was acquired in 2015 by Swift out of San Francisco for $198 a foot.
+When they bought the building it was about 40% vacant.
+Currently the building is about 8% vacant.

-- 621 Capitol Mall was Developed by David Taylor Enterprises and the Lewis Trust out of the UK.
+- 621 Capitol Mall, aka The US Bank Tower, was Developed by David Taylor Enterprises and the Lewis Trust out of the UK.
 The Property sits on a City block across the Street from the Golden 1 Arena.
-Rumor has it the building was in contract but fell out and is no longer on the market.
-Don’t forget that there is a half block next to this building that could be developed into a hotel, office building or how about Condos like the ones planned 10 years ago?
+In January 2018, Shorenstein bought the building for over $420 per square foot.
+This purchase doesn’t include the half block next to this building that could be developed into a hotel, office building or how about Condos like the ones planned 10 years ago?

 - 501 J Street was bought by Kaiser and the 200,000 s.f. building is going through a considerable (complete) renovation.
 Kaiser will be occupying the building by the end of 2017.